ivan-guerra/programmador.com/content/posts/the-game-of-life.md

 ## Core Game Logic

 There's many different ways of implementing the GoL "tick" function.
-I went the stupid simple route and decided to represent the game board as a 2D array of booleans.
-Those cells marked `true` are considered live.
-At each tick, the rules are applied *simultaneously* to all cells.
-The easiest way to simulate the simultaneous update is to copy the game board, perform updates on the copy while using the original board as reference, and then overwrite the original board with the updated copy.
-Below is my implementation:
+The stupid simple route is to represent the game board as a 2D array of booleans.
+Those cells marked `true` are live.
+At each tick, the rules execute *simultaneously* across all cells.
+The easiest way to simulate the simultaneous update is to copy the game board.
+You perform updates on the copy while using the original board as reference, and then overwrite the original board with the updated copy.
+Below is an implementation:

 ```cpp
 void GameOfLifeBoard::Tick() noexcept {